Utilon/MutaPipe_Repo/README.md

 MutaPipe can be run in two main ways (from within the `MutaPipe`directory):
 1. Using the bash script `MutaPipe.sh`
-2. Using the python scripts
+2. Using the MutaPipe python scripts

 #### Using the bash script

 MutaPipe can be run using the bash script `MutaPipe.sh`.
 MutaPipe.sh runs all scripts incorporated in the pipeline one after another.
 If you wish to run any of the pipeline stages separately, please follow the instructions [below](#Using-the-python-scripts).

-Its basic use requires the following options:
+Its basic use requires the following three options:
 ```diff
 +IMPORTANT: all three arguments are required in this specific order AND have to be written in double quotes!!!
 ```